tangowork/documoose-google-sheets/README.md

 ---
 question: Do you like animals?
 fields:
-  - Animal's are great!: likes_animals
+  - Animals are great!: likes_animals
     datatype: yesnoradio
-  - Animal: favorite_animal
+  - What's your favourite animal?: favorite_animal
     show if: likes_animals
     required: True
 ---
-question: What is your favorite vegetable?
+question: What's your favorite vegetable?
 fields:
   - Vegetable: favorite_vegetable
 ---